Guo Huai (wife of Jia Chong)

-Guo Huai (郭槐 (Guō Huái, Kuo1 Huai2), 237–296), courtesy name Yuhuang (玉璜) or Yuanshao (媛韶, according to her entombed stele), was a niece of the general Guo Huai (郭淮; note that their Chinese names differ even if their romanized names do not), the second wife of Jia Chong, the mother of Jia Nanfeng, and the mother-in-law of Emperor Hui of Jin.
+Guo Huai (郭槐 (Guō Huái, Kuo1 Huai2), 237–296), courtesy name Yuhuang (玉璜) or Yuanshao (媛韶, according to her entombed stele), was a niece of the general Guo Huai (郭淮; note that their Chinese names differ even if their romanized names do not), the second wife of Jia Chong, the mother of Jia Nanfeng, and the mother-in-law of Emperor Hui of Jin; a niece was the wife of Wang Yan.
 During her life, she also went by Lady of Guangcheng (廣城君) and Lady of Yicheng (宜城君).
 After her death, she received the posthumous name Xuan (宣).

 Her life was marked by severe cruelty, jealousy, and dishonesty, although these accounts may have been colored by the bias of Book of Jin historians.

 Biography

 Marriage troubles

 Guo Huai's father Guo Pei (郭配) was the governor of Chengyang Commandery and a younger brother of the Cao Wei general Guo Huai.
 She became Jia Chong's second wife in 257 after his first wife, Li Wan (李婉), was banished to the Korean border as a result of her father Li Feng's downfall and execution in 254.
 Jia Chong already had two daughters with Li Wan, including Jia Quan (賈荃).

 In 266, after he overthrew Cao Wei and established the Jin dynasty (266–420), Sima Yan (Emperor Wu of Jin) decreed a general amnesty.
 Li Wan was allowed to return to the national capital Luoyang.
 Jia Chong's mother and his adult daughters (Jia Quan was by then a princess married to Sima You) all wanted him to divorce Guo Huai and welcome Li Wan back, but Guo Huai allegedly threw a fit and claimed to have a part in his contributions to the dynasty.
 Eventually the emperor intervened and personally permitted Jia Chong to have a left-hand wife and a right-hand wife.
 (Jia Chong had been a loyal supporter of Sima Yan in his rise to power.)
 However, Jia Chong declined (because he feared Guo Huai's tantrums, so historians claim) and only built a villa for Li Wan outside of Luoyang and had no communication with her.

 Another account related how Guo Huai decided to pay Li Wan a visit in spite of Jia Chong's opposition.
 Dressed in her full regalia and taking a large retinue of attendants and slaves, she went outside of the city and strutted into Li Wan's residence.
 However, when Li Wan rose to greet her, Guo Huai was so awed by her charisma that she supposedly found her knees giving way and she knelt.
 When she returned, Jia Chong said something to the effect of "Told you!".
 After that, whenever Jia Chong went out, she sent someone to follow him to make sure he did not visit Li Wan.